OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ### Additional Devices

-The Max interfaces presently support 8 concurrent channels, the library itself poses no such restrictions and using the Expert Loom Max interfaces can allow for the control of more devices
+The Max interfaces presently support 8 concurrent channels, the library itself poses no such restrictions and using custom Max interfaces can allow for the control of more devices.

 ## Arduino IDE Setup